BIOL3111MtA2024/plastic_degrade/Output/PLASTIC_20241203_ReportDraft.md

 The natural degradation of plastics by microorganisms provides a potential solution to this crisis [@yang_plastic_2023].
 Certain bacteria and fungi produce enzymes such as hydrolases and proteases that can break down polymers into simpler, non-toxic compounds like carbon dioxide, water, or biomass [@munuru_biodegradation_2022].
 However, this process is slow and influenced by various factors, including temperature, pH, and oxygen availability, which significantly affect microbial activity and enzyme efficiency [@bacha_biodegradation_2023].

-PBAT (Polybutylene Adipate Terephthalate), a biodegradable polymer, is increasingly used in applications like flexible packaging and agricultural films due to its ability to degrade under industrial composting conditions [@jian_overview_2020].
-Synthesized from adipic acid, terephthalic acid, and butanediol, PBAT combines the mechanical properties of conventional plastics like Low-density Polyethylene (LDPE) with the added advantage of biodegradability.
-However, its degradation behavior in natural environments remains poorly understood, as such conditions differ significantly from those in controlled composting facilities.
+Vegetable starch based plastic, a biodegradable polymer, is increasingly used in applications like flexible packaging and agricultural films due to its ability to degrade under industrial composting conditions [@jian_overview_2020].
+It combines the mechanical properties of conventional plastics like Low-density Polyethylene (LDPE) with the added advantage of biodegradability.
+However, its degradation behavior in natural environments remains poorly understood, as such conditions differ significantly from those in controlled composting facilities[@jian_overview_2020].

-Despite the promise of PBAT and other compostable plastics, questions remain about their environmental performance and interactions with microbial communities.
+Despite the promise of this material and other compostable plastics, questions remain about their environmental performance and interactions with microbial communities [@yang_plastic_2023].
 Evidence suggests that incomplete degradation of these materials can lead to the release of microplastics, which may inhibit both autotrophic and heterotrophic bacterial growth due to toxic additives leaching from the particles [@yang_plastic_2023].
 Exploring these inhibitory effects and variations in microbial community responses is critical to assessing the sustainability of compostable plastics

-This study investigates the degradation of PBAT, sourced from dog poop bags, under two temperature conditions: 15°C and 25°C. It evaluates the reduction in PBAT biomass by weight under these conditions and examines the polymer’s potential inhibitory effects on microbial growth and diversity.By addressing these gaps, the research contributes valuable insights into the environmental impact of biodegradable plastic particularly PBAT, guiding improved waste management practices and informing policy decisions aimed at enhancing the sustainability of biodegradable plastics.
+This study investigates the degradation of vegetable starch based plastic, sourced from dog poop bags, under two temperature conditions: 15°C and 25°C. It evaluates the reduction of this material by weight under these conditions and examines the polymer’s potential inhibitory effects on microbial growth and diversity.By addressing these gaps, the research contributes valuable insights into the environmental impact of biodegradable plastic , guiding improved waste management practices and informing policy decisions aimed at enhancing the sustainability of biodegradable plastics.

 According to Genge et al. (2024):